elasticpath/react-pwa-reference-storefront/src/components/src/ImageContainer/README.md

 #### Description

-Displays the image that dynamically fetching from external CDN of various file-types.
+Initially trying to fetch primary file type received from the prop if not found try PNG, if not found try JPG, if not found try SVG etc.

-Initially trying to fetch primary file type received from the prop if not found try PNG, if not found try SVG, if not found try JPG, etc.
+The configuration of these file types may be managed within `ep.config.json`.
+If no file types are provided in the configuration, the image will be used as is provided in the URL.

 #### Usage